cuburt/multi-agent-rag/docs/design.md

   - `agent_app` (backs `POST /agent`): `Safety -> Planner -> (Retriever | Billing | Scheduler) -> Summarizer -> END` — full multi-tool flow, used when the request may need billing or scheduling.
   - `ask_app` (backs `POST /ask`): `Safety -> Retriever -> Summarizer -> END` — lean grounded-Q&A flow that skips the planner, drops the billing/scheduling tools, and is therefore one fewer LLM call, doc-grounded only, and incapable of mutating billing or scheduling state.
   Both graphs share the same checkpointer + state shape, so a session can interleave `/ask` and `/agent` turns on the same `thread_id` without losing history.
 In either flow the LLM cannot invoke an unplanned tool or loop.
 - **LLM Integration:** LiteLLM is used as an abstraction layer so any provider can be plugged in.
-The defaults shipped in `.env.example` route to free-tier OpenRouter models (Llama 3.2/3.3, GPT-OSS, Hermes 3, Nemotron); embeddings default to `gemini/text-embedding-004` with a deterministic 768-dim mock fallback in `src/rag/embeddings.py` for offline/test runs.
+The defaults shipped in `.env.example` route to free-tier OpenRouter models (Llama 3.2/3.3, GPT-OSS, Hermes 3, Nemotron); embeddings default to `gemini-embedding-2` via the Google GenAI SDK with a deterministic 3072-dim mock fallback in `src/rag/embeddings.py` for offline/test runs.

 ## Retrieval Strategy (RAG Core)